stoyanK7/not-reddit/docs/non-functional-requirements.md

   Again, this number seems reasonable for our application.
 Though, it is a bit on the high side.

 ### Scalability

+The scalability metrics are derived from the real reddit application statistics [[1]](#references) and some are scaled down to a reasonable level for our application.
+The metrics are as follows:

+- **The application should support 30 concurrent users.**

+  Further clarification:
+    - all visitors should be served the landing page in under 2 seconds.

+  Reddit does not disclose the number of concurrent users, therefore, we will use 30 concurrent users as a reasonable metric.

+- **The application should support an increase from 30 concurrent users to 300 in less than 10 seconds.**

+  Further clarification:
+    - the influx of users will be **instantaneous**.
+    - all visitors should be served the landing page in under 3 seconds.

+  Derived from the fact that:
+  > Reddit ... reporting that 52 million users logged on daily to the app.

+  To make this metric more digestible:

+    ```math
+    52,000,000 users / 24 hours / 60 minutes / 60 seconds ~= 601 users per second
+    ```

+- **The application should support an increase from 300 concurrent users to 3000 in a minute.**

+  Further clarification:
+    - the influx of users will be **gradual**.
+    - all visitors should be served the landing page in under 5 seconds.

 ### Security